-References build a picture of each candidate, allowing admissions tutors to create a shortlist.
+References build a picture of each candidate, enabling admissions tutors to create a shortlist.
 For a Masters application, you'll need to supply two academic references.

 Don't approach a high-ranking professor to impress - there's little point in a referee who barely knows you.
 Instead, opt for lecturers, supervisors or tutors who you've had contact with throughout your degree, as they'll be able to comment on your academic performance and suitability for the course you're applying for.

 If you're unable to supply an academic reference, for instance if you've taken a break from studying, you'll need to provide a professional reference from your most recent employer.

 Don't worry about approaching referees, as this is an expected part of an academic's job.
 However, try to enquire as early as possible, as this gives you more time to find another referee should your first choice be unavailable.

 References must be sent directly to the university - signed, dated and sealed in an envelope, or sent from an official university or company email address.
 The university may seek to verify your references if there's any doubt as to their authenticity, while some universities have set forms for referees to complete.

 Finally, don't hold back your application if you're waiting for references.
 It's important to get your application in on time, and you can often change or add referees at a later date.

 Can I apply to more than one course?

 However, limit your applications to two or three courses - any more than five is unnecessary, and will potentially risk the overall quality of your applications.

 What happens after I've applied?